 Increased Risk for Drug, Alcohol and Tobacco Use

+The most commonly abused drugs across all demographic groups are alcohol, cocaine, heroin, marijuana, methamphetamine, and benzodiazephines (Xanax).
 The prevalence of the use of drugs, alcohol, and tobacco within the LGBTQ community is high.
 Some studies indicate that individuals who identify as LGBTQ are two times more likely to have substance abuse issues than those who identify as heteronormative.
 This increased risk is thought to be compounded by the social and emotional problems that the LGBTQ community faces, including higher levels of discrimination and trauma and less access to quality mental and physical healthcare.

 - – An estimated 20-30% of LGBTQ people abuse substances, compared to about 9% of the general population.